Last updated on September 20th, 2023

 Women play a big role in Superman fandom and in the Superman mythos.
 While they also do so for the Batman mythos, Superman seems to stand out, given the prominent role Lois Lane plays.
 Lois plays such to the point she held the third-biggest-selling comic book in the US during several points in the 1960s.
 (Yes, even above Batman, Flash, etc., and despite the book’s tone/depiction of Lois.)

-The current main Superman family TV show is “Supergirl,” which has thrived since its channel hop from CBS to the CW.
+A recent popular Superman family TV show is “Supergirl,” which thrived since its channel hop from CBS to the CW.
 The Girl of Steel’s show also has a large fandom among women, as well as an LGBTQ fanbase (thanks to several characters).

 Clark’s a more charismatic character than (modern) Bruce